The Encounter (The Twilight Zone)

 "The Encounter" is episode 151 of the American television series The Twilight Zone.
-First broadcast on May 1, 1964, its racial overtones caused it to be withheld from syndication in the U.S. until 2004.
+First broadcast on May 1, 1964, its racial overtones caused it to be withheld from syndication in the U.S. until 2016.
+It is the only original episode pulled from syndication.

 Opening narration

 Plot

-Digging through his attic, an American World War II veteran named Fenton finds an old samurai sword.
+Digging through his attic, an American World War II veteran named Fenton finds an old katana.
 A young Japanese American named Arthur Takamori comes in looking for work, on a tip from a neighbor.

 Fenton is gruff yet cordial, and invites Takamori to share a beer with him in his cluttered attic.
 Fenton makes a remark about the incongruity between his first name and his obvious ethnicity.
-Arthur takes offense at first, but when it becomes apparent that Fenton meant no harm he admits that he changed his name from Taro.
-Fenton shows Takamori a samurai sword and says he took it off a Japanese soldier whom he killed during the war 20 years earlier.
-When Fenton leaves to fetch more beer, Takamori takes hold of the sword and says in an astonished way "I'm going to kill him.
+Arthur takes offense at first.
+But when it becomes apparent that Fenton meant no harm, he admits that he changed his name from Taro.
+Fenton shows Takamori the sword and says he took it off a Japanese soldier whom he killed during the war 20 years earlier.
+When Fenton leaves to fetch more beer, Takamori takes hold of the sword and says to himself in an astonished way "I'm going to kill him.
 I'm going to kill him.
 Why?"

 Fenton says he has repeatedly tried to sell, give away, or throw out the sword, but it always comes back.
 He has had the inscription on it translated: "The sword will avenge me".
-Seemingly despite himself, Fenton continues to speak in a racially offensive manner, such as addressing Takamori as "boy."
-Takamori grows more uneasy and more confrontational to match Fenton's increasing hostility.
+Seemingly despite himself, Fenton sometimes speaks in a racially offensive manner, such as addressing Takamori as "boy."
+But he often apologizes for it and says he was “just kidding around”.
+Still, Takamori grows more uneasy and more confrontational to match Fenton's increasing hostility.
 They have brief heated exchanges that cool but then reemerge.
 While recounting how he got the sword, Fenton appears to suffer a post traumatic flashback.
 They assume an adversarial posture, and Takamori challenges Fenton with the sword.
 This tension, too, subsides, though Takamori, seeming to gain some kind of supernatural insight from the sword, says Fenton killed the Japanese soldier after the soldier surrendered.
-Fenton challenges the accusation, but then admits to it.
+Fenton challenges the accusation, but then admits to it while saying he was acting under orders to not take prisoners.
 Intensely uneasy now, Takamori tries to leave but the door to the attic won't open for either him or Fenton, even though it doesn't have a lock.